zikuan/p4/P4D2_2017_Fall/exercises/basic_tunnel/README.md

    ```
    The packet should be received at `h2`.
 If you examine the received
    packet you should see that is consists of an Ethernet header, an IP
-   header, and the message.
+   header, a TCP header, and the message.
 If you change the destination IP address
    (e.g. try to send to `10.0.3.3`) then the message should not be
    received by h2.
 5. Type `exit` or `Ctrl-D` to leave each xterm and the Mininet command line.